hoodiehq/hoodie/README.md

 ## Usage

-As noted before, this isn’t meant to be run standalone, but if you are helping out with development, or build your own components/plugins, or just want to spelunk around, here’s how it works:
+As noted before, this isn’t meant to be run standalone.
+But; if you are helping out with development, building your own components/plugins, or just want to spelunk around, here’s how it works:

 ```
 git clone git@github.com:hoodiehq/hoodie-server.git